slotix/dbconvert-streams-website/docs/guide/getting-started.md

 - Review the [detailed UI Guide](/guide/dashboard-ui-guide) for complete feature information

 ## Need Help?
-- Refer to the [Dashboard and UI Guide](/guide/dashboard-ui-guide) for detailed information about each feature
 - Check System Logs for troubleshooting
 - Contact support for additional assistance